And the answer is NOT Lockdown!!!!

 a) know who they are,

-b) know how to contact them, and what a good frequency of contact is and
+b) know how to contact them, determine what a good frequency of contact is and

 I hope you enjoyed this article.
 If you did, please get intouch with your questions, or just comment directly.
 Thank you.